 The Czech Republic is considered to have a good business climate, as reflected in its ranking in the World Bank’s Ease of Doing Business Survey for 2020.
 The country ranked 41st out of the 190 countries surveyed and came first in trading across borders.
 It also scored well in categories such as getting electricity (11th) and resolving insolvency (16th).
 Despite this, the country did do poorly with regards to ease of dealing with construction permits (157th) and ease of starting a business (134th).

-Business hours are generally from 8am to 4.30pm or 5pm, Monday to Friday.
+Business hours are generally from 8am to 4.30pm or up to 6pm, Monday to Friday.

 Business attire is generally formal and conservative.
 Women should wear business suits, modest dresses or formal skirts.
 Men should wear dark suits with ties.
 Business-casual and other less formal attire may be accepted in some industries.